eshadudhwewala/bootcamp_final/README.md

-# bootcamp_final
+# Predicting heart attacks
-NYU data bootcamp final
+This is my final project on (summary)